Can You Fully Recover From an Eating Disorder?

 After all, don’t we all want to feel comfortable?

-If we can find another way to meet your needs, the eating disorder loses it’s power.
+If we can find another way to meet your needs, the eating disorder loses its power.

 This comes back to how you respond to your body's hunger and fullness cues, but also how you respond to your body's emotional cues.
-There are few means more effective to blotting out emotions than a distorted relationship with food.

 When emotions can be experienced fully, the drive behind the eating disorder is satiated, and the symptoms can fade away.
+This process, of understanding what the eating disorder is actually doing for you, is where real, lasting change begins in therapy.

 You can return to normal eating.
 Or perhaps discover it for the first time.